raktim00/Hadoop-HDFS-MR-Multi-Node-Cluster-AWS-Ansible/README.md

 - Next go to **"hadoop-ws/roles/ec2/vars/"** folder & edit the **"main.yml"** file.
 Here you only just need to change the **"subnet_name"** variable with your **"AWS account subnet id"**.

 - Note : As I am using AWS default VPC, that's why I haven't mentioned that on my **"hadoop-ws/roles/ec2/tasks/main.yml"** file.
-But if you want to use your won VPC, then you need to put that extra option here.
+But if you want to use your own created VPC, then you need to put that extra option here.

 #### Finally it's time to Deploy this whole setup, For that run - `ansible-playbook setup.yml --ask-vault-pass` & provide your vault (cred.yml) password & see the magic of Ansible.